javierpgomez/quartz/content/Notes/The Double-Edged Sword of Shared Behaviors in Relationships.md

 Read more at: [Let’s Enjoy an Evening on the Couch?
 A Daily Life Investigation of Shared Problematic Behaviors in Three Couple Studies - Theresa Pauly, Janina Lüscher, Corina Berli, Christiane A. Hoppmann, Rachel A. Murphy, Maureen C. Ashe, Wolfgang Linden, Kenneth M. Madden, Denis Gerstorf, Urte Scholz, 2023](https://journals.sagepub.com/doi/full/10.1177/01461672221143783?ref=vital)

-You may also be interested in: [[202203181056 - Coaching Health is a positive sum game]]
+You may also be interested in: [[Coaching Health is a positive sum game]]